anabeli98/About-me/README.md

 # About-me

-👋 Hi, I’m @anabeli98
+👋 Hi, I’m @AnabelVazquez

 🎓 I´m a biomedical engineer

 👀 I’m interested in deep learning aplied on health field

-🔎 I’m currently developing a prototipe to take fundus eye images to process them with AI, at the Technic University of Madrid (UPM)
+🔎 I’m currently developing a prototipe to take eye fundus images to process them with AI, at the Technic University of Madrid (UPM)

 💞️ I’m looking to collaborate on investigation projects